krios2146/weather-tracker/README.md

 ### 2.4 Sessions & Cookies

 The application does not use Java servlet session objects, instead it creates a custom session objects.
 The reason for this is to learn how to work with the sessions manually.
-The Spring handles the sessions automaticaly out of the box which is great, but not for the learning process.
+The Spring handles the sessions automatically out of the box which is great, but not for the learning process.

 After creating the session object is stored in the database.
-Id of this session object is stored inside the cookie which is transfered to the client.
+ID of this session object is stored inside the cookie which is transferred to the client.
 This allows the client to access their session on subsequent requests, as the server can retrieve the session object from the cookie.

 ---